Frequently Asked Questions

 I try to keep the noise to a minimum if I’m setting up my larger sound system.
 However, I’ll be putting up metal stands and lifting heavy speakers, so I can’t guarantee to be completely silent.
 If you’re eating your meal, it should normally be fine for me to set up behind a screen without interrupting anyone’s conversations.

-However, if you’re having your speeches, you won’t want me setting up in the same room at the same time.
+However, if you’re having your speeches, you probably wouldn’t want me setting up in the same room at the same time, as this could be quite distracting.

 How much space do you need?

-Enough room for a person with a guitar, a microphone stand, and a small amplifier – in a location that’s out of the way of any entrances, fire exits, or toilets.
+Enough room for a person with a guitar, a microphone stand, and a small amplifier – in a location that’s out of the way of any entrances, fire exits, toilets etc.

 Roughly speaking, you should allow: